ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

    subindicator.

 .. note::
-    Refer to the productivity :ref:`indicator-productivity-state`
-    section in this manual for a detailed explanation of this indicator is computed.
+    Refer to the :ref:`indicator-productivity-state` section in this manual for a detailed explanation of this indicator is computed.

 The next step is to define the study area on which to perform the analysis.
 The tool allows selecting the area of interest in one of two ways: